canonical/open-documentation-academy/ubuntu-desktop/explanation/audio-on-ubuntu.md

 ![ALSA only flow on Ubuntu](../assets/explanation/audio-on-ubuntu/alsa-flow.jpg)

-ALSA featured efficient support for all types of audio interfaces, from consumer sound cards to professional multichannel audio interfaces, and a user-space library (`alsa-lib`) to simplify application programming—things OSS didn't have.
+ALSA featured efficient support for all types of audio interfaces, from consumer sound cards to professional multichannel audio interfaces, and a user-space library (`alsa-lib`) to simplify application programming — things OSS didn't have.
 It also supported programs that expected the older Open Sound System (OSS) API for backward compatibility.

 However, ALSA had a major limitation: only one application could play audio simultaneously unless extra software (like Dmix) were configured.
 Additionally, it had poor support for hotplug devices (like USB headphones), and a lack of a user-friendly GUI and per-application volume controls.
 To address ALSA’s limitation, sound servers were introduced to Linux machines.